DarisWadeII/Exercise-01a-Install-Software/README.md

 ## My github username is:
 DarisWadeII

-## I have installed all the software.
+## I have installed the software on my computer as a part of the exercise.